diegomacario/Super-Sunshine/README.md

 The scene description language developed for this project is very simple.
 In terms of syntax, you only need to know two things:

-- Comments start with a number sign.
+- Comments start with a number sign:
  ```sh
  # This is a comment.
  ```

-- Commands consist of a keyword followed by a series of parameters, each separated by at least one space.
+- Commands consist of a keyword followed by a series of parameters, each separated by at least one space:
  ```sh
  keyword parameter1 parameter2 ...
  ```